NotArb/Jupiter/README.md

   [jupiter-config.toml](https://github.com/NotArb/Jupiter/blob/main/releases-wip/docker-jupiter/jupiter-config.toml)

 ### Jupiter Arb Bot

-NotArb primarily focuses on offering a powerful Jupiter Arbitrage Bot designed for executing arbitrage transactions quickly and efficiently on the Solana blockchain.
+NotArb offers a powerful Jupiter Arbitrage Bot designed for executing arbitrage transactions quickly and efficiently on the Solana blockchain.
+The bot utilizes Jupiter Swap to identify and execute arbitrage transactions as quickly as possible.

-## Bot Availability
+#### Bot Availability
-The bot is publicly available, but it's currently in an alpha stage.
-It is very early in development and will undergo several changes.
+The bot is publicly available but is currently in an alpha stage and will undergo several changes.
 You can follow the bot's program account to see its activity at:<br>
 https://solscan.io/account/BqirtYFXWbEaQr2VxcDKZ7nehZqNtqrLJbpoUaBpPZ6z

 Feel free to join our Discord community:
 [Discord - NotArb](https://discord.notarb.org)

-## How It Works
-NotArb Bot is a Solana-based bot that utilizes Jupiter Swap to identify and execute arbitrage transactions as quickly as possible.

-## Requirements
+#### Requirements
 - **RPC Server**
 - **Jupiter Server**
 - **Bot Server**